hashicorp/terraform-provider-google/website/docs/r/monitoring_alert_policy.html.markdown

-  (such as when aggregating multiple streams on each resource to a single stream for each resource or when aggregating streams across all members of a group of resrouces).
+  (such as when aggregating multiple streams on each resource to a single stream for each resource or when aggregating streams across all members of a group of resources).
   Multiple aggregations are applied in the order specified.
 Structure is documented below.